 The baskets were crayon-decorated sheets of paper shaped into a cone with a paper loop attached for hanging.
 I’d assumed the custom had fallen by the wayside in these days of cell phones, non-stop television, and reduced neighborly interaction.

 Surprisingly, I found it’s going strong in small Kansas towns, at least in my folks’ neighborhood.
 In sorting my mother’s writing room contents after her death, I found several May baskets with the names of her neighborhood children scrawled in colorful letters on them.

 They obviously pleased Mom, as she hadn’t thrown them away.
 These had paper flowers and some artificial ones.
+I’m sure these made the day brighter for my mother, to see the old custom being continued.
 Happy May Day to all of you.